max-leontiev/url-in-title/README.md

 # URL in Title
 A simple extension which lets you add the URL of the active tab to its title temporarily.
-The URL is removed from the title after 1 second.
+The URL is removed from the title after 10 seconds.

 ## Usage
 To add the URL to the active tab's title, you can either: